hchiam/please/README.md

 * Try enable remap 'numpy' to 'numb pie'.

-* Make sure assign and print keywords are isolated from each other.
+* Try to make sure certain keyword checks are "isolated" from each other.

 * Try "Please import spell with the first letters of hippo igloo **ok/okay**" with ok/okay as an 'escape' signal to stop spelling.